AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module7/query-service.md

 **Authors: [Marc Meewis](https://www.linkedin.com/in/marcmeewis/), [Wouter Van Geluwe](https://www.linkedin.com/in/woutervangeluwe/)**

-**In Module 7**, you will get a hands-on preview of Adobe Experience Platform Query Service.
+In this module, you will get a hands-on preview of Adobe Experience Platform Query Service.
 Query Service lets you perform omnichannel queries across all Adobe Experience Cloud application data, joining and analyzing data across Adobe Campaign, Analytics, Audience Manager, Target, and Advertising Cloud and other customer data loaded/inserted into Adobe Experience Platform.

 Query Service is a serverless tool.
 It supports SQL queries and connectivity from multiple client applications through its PostgreSQL compatibility.
 We will use data that has been injected into platform using either Web Interaction Data, Call Center Interactions in combination with Customer Loyalty Data uploaded into platform.